 Camellia bush opposite the store.

 This is the end of my day exploring Uji city.
-The city has fresh air and the peace of the suburbs, but there is no shortage of beautiful places to take photos.
-This is definitely a suitable place for those who want to visit with a relaxed mind, enjoying the gentleness and peace right in Kyoto - one of the largest cities in Japan.
-If you have the opportunity, come to this beautiful city.
+The city has fresh air, the peace of the suburbs, but there is no shortage of beautiful places to take pictures.
+This is definitely a suitable place for those who want to visit with a relaxing mindset, enjoy the gentleness and peace right in Kyoto - one of the largest cities in Japan.
+If you have the chance, come to this beautiful city.

 Thank you for reading to the end of the article.
 See you in the next articles!